MonitorArmGuide

 Weight Balance — The Underdiscussed Pitfall

 Both major dual-arm designs (Ergotron LX Dual, Fully Dual) have the two arms hanging off a single central post.
-The post is bolted (clamp or grommet) to the desktop.
+The post is bolted to the desktop with either a clamp or grommet, and the desk clamp vs grommet vs wall mount guide explains why a grommet is the steadier choice once two screens load a single mount point.

 If your two monitors are significantly different weights — say a 9-lb 24” on one side and an 18-lb 32” curved on the other — the post experiences asymmetric torque.
 Over time, this can:

 Mitigation: balance the monitor weights within ~30%.
-If your monitors are very different, use two separate single arms instead.
+If your monitors are very different, use two separate single arms instead, sizing each to 1.5x its monitor’s weight so neither arm runs near its limit.

 Viewing Angle and Height